 All traffic rules and regulations (including speed restrictions) in force in areas traversed by the competition are to be observed.
-A competitor may be excluded for any infringement, or prima facie infringement, of any traffic ordinance or regulation, authoritatively reported to the organizers prior to the announcement of the provisional results.
+A competitor may be excluded for any infringement, or prima facie infringement, of any traffic ordinance or regulation, authoritatively reported to the organiser prior to the announcement of the provisional results.

-202.1 Set Speeds:
+202.1 SET SPEEDS